 You’d better eat tons of non-starchy vegetables: leafy greens, cruciferous vegetables, and other above-ground vegetables.

 Eat mushrooms.
-They aren’t vegetables, but you can treat them like it.
+They aren’t meat, but you can treat them like it.

 You can even eat fruit, so long as you choose the lower-sugar ones and moderate your intake.
 Berries are perfect.
 Watermelon and cantaloupe are surprisingly low in sugar.

 Can you be a perfectly healthy whole-foods vegan keto dieter?
-Probably not.
-There are just too many limitations.
-But if you make a few concessions, include a few supplements, and accept that vegan purity is neither necessary nor desirable (particularly for keto eating), you can get very good results.
+Yes, but it takes a lot of planning.
+If you make a few concessions, include a few supplements, and accept that vegan purity is neither necessary nor desirable (particularly for keto eating), you can get very good results.

 If you have any questions about any of this, don’t hesitate to ask down below in the comment section.
 I’ll do my best to address them in a later post.